radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

 ## Design
 ### Design details
 Currently, OCI-compliant registries are used to store Bicep recipes, with the ORAS client facilitating operations like publish and pull these recipes from the registries.
 ORAS provides package auth, enabling secure client authentication to remote registries.
-Private Registry credentials information i.e username and password must be stored in a Application.Core/secretStores resource and the secret resource ID is added to the recipe configuration.
+Private Registry credentials information i.e username and password must be stored in an `Application.Core/secretStores` resource and the secret resource ID is added to the recipe configuration.

 During the recipe deployment bicep driver checks for secrets information for that container registry the recipe deploying is stored on,  and creates an oras auth client to authenticate the private bicep registries.